Narodni-repozitar/developer-docs/docs/technology/invenio/architecture.md

 ### Client-side rendering

-Client-side rendering uses the normal API endpoints with session and token-based authentication.
+Client-side rendering uses the normal API endpoints with a session and token based authentication.

 ## Invenio services

+**TODO**

 ### Vocabularies